-$$\frac{dQ}{dt} = \frac{DAK}{h} (C{\rm GI} - C{\rm p}) \tag{13.1}$$ where dQ/dt = rate of diffusion, D = diffusion coefficient, K = lipid water partition coefficient of drug in the biologic membrane that controls drug permeation, A = surface area of membrane; h = membrane thickness, and C GI and C p = difference between the concentrations of drug in the gastrointestinal tract and in the plasma.
+$$\frac{dQ}{dt} = \frac{DAK}{h} (C{\rm GI} - C{\rm p}) \tag{13.1}$$

 Because the drug distributes rapidly into a large volume after entering the blood, the concentration of drug in the blood initially will be quite low with respect to the concentration at the site of drug absorption.
-For example, a drug is usually given in milligram doses, whereas plasma concentrations are often in the microgram-per-milliliter or nanogram-per-milliliter range.
-If the drug is given orally, then CGI Cp and a large concentration gradient is maintained, thus driving drug molecules into the plasma from the gastrointestinal tract.
+For example, a drug is usually given in milligram doses, whereas plasma concentrations are often in the microgram-per-millilitre or nanogram-per-milliliter range.
+If the drug is given orally, then CGI and a large concentration gradient is maintained, thus driving drug molecules into the plasma from the gastrointestinal tract.
+The diffusion coefficient, D, is a constant for each drug and is defined as the amount of a drug that diffuses across a membrane of a given unit area per unit time when the concentration gradient is unity.
+The dimensions of D are area per unit time for example, cm2 /sec.
+Because D, A, K, and h are constants under usual conditions for absorption, a combined constant P or permeability coefficient may be defined.